 Pour the Fireplace Pad Concrete

-Mix the quick-set concrete with the hoe in the mixing pan.
+Mix the quick-set concrete with the hoe into the mixing pan.
 Pour half of the concrete in the form and place the rebar.
-Place the rebar round the perimeter of the form, about 6 inches from the edges.
+Place the rebar around the perimeter of the form, about 6 inches from the edges.